Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

 T.C.A. § 28-3-109(a)(3) provides a six-year limitations period for actions on written contracts.
 Tennessee commercial leases are written contracts, and CAM overcharge claims are breach of contract claims.
 The six-year period applies.

 Tennessee applies the accrual rule: the SOL begins when the breach occurs.
 For CAM disputes, the breach typically occurs when the annual reconciliation statement containing the overcharge is delivered.
-The discovery rule is available in Tennessee for cases where the plaintiff did not and could not have discovered the breach through reasonable diligence, but it is not automatically applied to ordinary billing error cases.
+A discovery rule is available in Tennessee for cases where the plaintiff did not and could not have discovered the breach through reasonable diligence, but it is not automatically applied to ordinary billing error cases.

 Lease-Defined Dispute Windows